calebmkim/mysportsblog/content/blog/historical-nba.md

 While these teams are probably more difficult than, for example, the Lakers' run to the Finals, I don't think it's a particularly difficult road.

 I also just don't think their roster was as good as it was in previous years.
-Steph was of course great, but Draymond Green averaged a triple-single that year, and Klay Thompson was still recovering from his injuries and nowhere near his pre-injury level.
+Steph was of course great (IMO better than in '14-'15), but Draymond Green averaged a triple-single that year, and Klay Thompson was still recovering from his injuries and nowhere near his pre-injury level.
-Their second best player was *probably* Andrew Wiggins, who played great in the playoffs but probably isn't someone you normally think of as being the level of the second best player on a championship team.
+Their second best player was *probably* Andrew Wiggins, who played great in the playoffs but isn't someone you normally think of as being the level of the second best player on a championship team.

 Even though they beat the Celtics in 6, the series was very close: they entered Game 4 down 2-1, and they were down, on the road, at halftime of Game 4.
 Steph ended up scoring 43 in that game and they ended up winning that game (and the next 2).